aembke/fred.rs/README.md

 If this is not possible callers need to ensure that the default user can run the two commands above.
 Additionally, it is recommended to move any calls to the `auth` command inside the `on_reconnect` block.

+## Customizing Error Handling

+The `custom-reconnect-errors` feature enables an interface on the [globals](src/globals.rs) to customize the list of errors that should automatically trigger reconnection logic (if configured).

+In many cases applications respond to Redis errors by logging the error, maybe waiting and reconnecting, and then trying again.
+Whether to do this often depends on [the prefix](https://github.com/redis/redis/blob/unstable/src/server.c#L2506-L2538) in the error message, and this interface allows caller to specify which errors should be handled this way.

+Errors that trigger this can be seen with the [on_error](https://docs.rs/fred/*/fred/client/struct.RedisClient.html#method.on_error) function.

 ## Tests

 To run the unit and integration tests: